twinfoundation/entity-storage/README.md

-# GTSC Entity Storage
+# TWIN Entity Storage

-This mono-repository contains the packages to use with Entity Storage in GTSC applications.
+This mono-repository contains the packages to use with Entity Storage in TWIN applications.

 ## Packages